top of page

 • Healthy carbs: Include sweet potatoes, parsnips, squash, berries, and gluten-free whole grains (if tolerated).

-• Fats: Incorporate healthy fats like avocados, olive oil, and nuts.
+• Fats: Incorporate healthy fats like oily fish, avocados, olive oil, and nuts.

-• Anti-inflammatory foods: Add leafy greens, cruciferous vegetables, and omega-3-rich fish like salmon.
+• Anti-inflammatory foods: Add leafy greens, cruciferous vegetables, and omega-3-rich fish like salmon, sardines and mackerel.

 Personalised Support for Thyroid Health

-If you’ve been considering keto or very low-carb diets but feel unsure if they’re right for you, we can guide you toward a more balanced, sustainable approach that supports your thyroid and overall health.
+If you’ve been considering keto or very low-carb diets but feel unsure if they’re right for you, we can help you understand what a more balanced, sustainable dietary approach looks like for you that supports your thyroid and overall health.

 bottom of page